sufyanshoaib/sufyanshoaib.github.io/_posts/2015-01-29-grails-elasticsearch.markdown

 }
 {% endhighlight %}

-Here I have marked title and description properties to be `analyzed` that is the values stored in index will be tokenized, so if title has `Technology Expo Pakistan`, tokens will be technology, expo, pakistan.
+Here I have marked title and description properties to be `analyzed`, that is, the values stored in index will be tokenized, so if title has `Technology Expo Pakistan`, tokens will be `technology`, `expo`, `pakistan`.
 Boost has been given to give some priority to those fields in index while performing search.

 Update `Config.groovy` to define the datastore you are using in your project, this is because, elasticsearch hooks into GORM’s storage events